JoinTheGraph/jointhegraph.github.io/articles/hosting-multiple-graphs-on-janusgraph/index.md

 ==>dynamic2
 ```

-It can also be used to drop a graph.
+It can also be used to drop graphs.

 ```
 gremlin> ConfiguredGraphFactory.drop('dynamic2')